hammerheim-game/hammerheim-rules/5-warbands.md

 warbands who have no backbone.

-##### Scenario: The Cemetery of St. Voller <<REWORK ME!!!!>>
+##### Scenario: The Statue of St. Voller

-By Nick Kyme and Andy Hall
-A grim and foreboding place, the Cemetery of St Voller had a dire reputation even before the comet struck and changed Mordheim forever.
-Now, the cemetery is a haunted place, where the dead do not rest easy.
-Indeed, many of the graves are open and the numerous tombs and mausoleums of the city’s more opulent patrons, cracked like rotting wounds.
-Though whether this is from the attentions of ambitious grave robbers or the stirrings of the unquiet dead, who knows...
-One warband is out searching the cemetery’s grounds for loot, in part at their Priest’s behest and to pilfer what remains on the corpses of the rich and influential.
-The cemetery, though, is vast and the warband spread thin.
-In the shadows of a vast statue, depicting the cemetery’s patron they are set upon by another warband, lying in wait...
+The story of Saint Voller is all but lost to history, the documentation of her works largely kept within the great libraries of Mordheim.
+Folklore and myth is all that survives by way of her legacy, but whatever the truth may have been she is revered by the Cult of Morr as one of their matron saints.
+Her statue was a place of pilgrimage to many who prayed that the dead keep their rest, and due to the wild and wonton magical experimentation present in Mordheim before the meteor strike her blessings were desperately sought after lest a lost loved one be forced to live an eternity of servitude at the hands of some vile necromancer some day.
+When the statue miraculously survived the meteor strike many survivors deemed it a blessing of Morr itself, and survivors brought their dead by the cartload to the statue in the hopes that their deaths be consecrated and their souls kept safe.
+Bodies piled the pavements, and with no safe way out of the city to bury the bodies the surrounding buildings became macabre warehouses stacked to the rafters with corpses simply to keep the roads clear.

+So many dead and dying in one place was never going to end well.
+The sheer concentration of corpses and the opportunity to desecrate a shrine to a hated nemesis drew the attention of necromancers even beyond the city walls, and for a few mortifying months the plaza surrounding the statue became a Mecca for necromancers looking to practice their arts and refresh their supply of corpses.
+The district is lost to the undead now, for whatever riches it may hold simply aren't worth the inevitable wall of attrition that the thousands of reanimated corpses can provide, save for the statue itself.
+The Statue of Saint Voller maintains the properties of her patron god Morr, an anathema to all things undead.
+Undead who approach find their souls drained from their bodies, eventually disintegrating into nothingness without their sustenance.
+Harnessing the power of this statue or corrupting it to your own ends will prove a valuable asset within the City of The Damned, but warbands will need to move quickly.
+Noise awakens the unquiet dead within these sardine-packed buildings

 Terrain
-Starting with the attacker, each player takes it in turn to place a piece of terrain.
-As the warbands are battling in a cemetery, there should be a large number of graves, mausoleums, tombs etc. Some of these can be erected on mounds and some should be open.
-In the centre of the battlefield should be a large statue – the image representing St. Voller.
-We suggest that the terrain is set up in an area roughly 4' x 4'.
-Set-up

-1. The defending player rolls a D6 for each Hero and Henchman group in his warband, in any order he chooses.
-On a 1-3, they are elsewhere in the ruins and turn up later as reinforcements.
-On a 4-6 they are deployed at the start of the game.
-Note that at least one Hero or Henchmen group will be present at the start.
-If all roll 1-3, the last Hero or Henchmen group will automatically be deployed at the start of the battle.
-2. The defender deploys his available Heroes and Henchmen on the table.
-No model may be closer than 8" to another model, as the warband is spread out wide to search the ruins.
-No model may be deployed closer than 8" to a table edge.
-3. The attacker deploys his whole warband within 8" of a random table edge, as shown below.
-He may choose which edge to nominate as ‘1’ before rolling to see where he deploys.
+The city is set up as per regular Mordheim.
+In the centre of the battlefield should be a large statue – the shrine representing Saint Voller.

 Starting the game
-The attacker always gets the first turn.
-However, if the warband has a Priest of Morr, they will automatically get the first turn instead.
-Note if both warbands have this Priest of Morr, then the attacker goes first.
+Roll a D6, the highest roll goes first.
+Play then proceeds clockwise.
+Special deployment rules may not be used for this scenario, no scout would be mad enough to camp out in a warehouse so zombie-infested that there's no room to stand.

 Special rules
-Reinforcements: The defender, at the start of his second and subsequent turns, may roll a D6 for each of his Henchmen groups or Heroes not yet on the table.
-On a 4+ they move on in the movement phase from a random table edge, roll a D6 (Starting at the table edge to nominate as ‘1’ and going clockwise for edges 2, 3 & 4.
-On a roll of a 5 the defending player may freely choose which edge they will deploy from, but on a roll of a 6 the attacking player may choose which edge they will deploy from) All reinforcements for that turn arrive from the same edge and may charge on the turn in which they arrive.
-Open graves: Open graves are treated like being on the edge of a ledge for warriors within 1" of them.
-If a model falls into an open grave they suffer a Strength 2 hit and must climb 2" to get out next turn.
-The Unquiet Dead: After each player has taken a turn and always rolling at the start player’s turn who went first, roll a D6.
-On a roll of 1 or 2, D3+1 zombies (these are the same as the Undead warband Henchmen on page 89 of the Mordheim rulebook) emerge from the graves.
-These models are be placed by the player with the lowest warband rating within 1" of any grave.
-The zombies don’t move and attack until the end of the second player’s turn.
-They will always move towards the nearest model, choosing a living one, if they are equidistant, and charging if possible.
-Note, they will even attack other Undead models but not if they are also the Unquiet Dead.
+The Unquiet Dead: At the end of each round turn every building's occupants will begin to stir.
+Gnarled and withered hands pull at boarded-up windows, and mindless groans dryly echo through the decreasingly deserted streets.
+For every building on the map roll a D6.
+On a result of a 1 or 2 D3+1 Zombies will emerge, touching the building and placed between it and the nearest Warband member.
+This counts as their movement action.
+If a Warband Member is in the building and is not Hidden then the Unquiet Dead subtract 2 from the roll to see if they emerge.
+If the nearest Warband member is inside the building then all emerging zombies from that building will immediately go into combat with them, counting as charging, and dividing up between all warband members inside.
+These Zombies are the same as the Henchmen from the Undead warband, though they do not grant any Experience for taking Out of Action.

+Shhhhh!: The Unquiet Dead ironically prefer peace and quiet, being drawn to attack sources of noise nearby.
+If a Blackpowder Weapon is fired the nearest two buildings to the character who fired will immediately spawn zombies as if they had just rolled a 1 or 2 in the Unquiet Dead turn.

-The Statue of St. Voller: Though Mordheim is lost and a wholly depraved place, the spirit of St. Voller still exerts some guardianship over the cemetery.
-Any of the Unquiet Dead that rise from the graves may not move within 3" of the statue as its holy aura repels them.
+The Statue of Saint Voller: Though Mordheim is lost and a wholly depraved place, the spirit of Saint Voller still exerts some guardianship.
+Unquiet Dead will never voluntarily move within 4" of the statue, and any Undead model that ends its movement phase within this zone must take a leadership test (they may use their warband leader's leadership).
+For every point they fail by they suffer a wound with no armour saves allowed.
+The statue itself holds an inky black pendant swimming with grey and purple shadows, a Talisman of Saint Voller.
+This talisman may be retrieved as if it was a shard of wyrdstone, with all the same rules as wyrdstone from the Wyrdstone Hunt.

 Ending the game
-The game ends when one warband fails a Rout test.
-The routing warband loses.
+The game ends when either all warbands but one have failed their rout tests, or if a character escapes the board with the Talisman of Saint Voller.
 Experience
 +1 Survives.
 If a Hero or Henchman group survives the battle they gain +1 Experience.
 +1 Winning Leader.
 The leader of the winning warband gains +1 Experience.
 +1 Per Enemy Out of Action.
-A Hero gains +1 Experience for each enemy (and Unquiet Dead) he puts out of action.
+A Hero gains +1 Experience for each enemy (excluding Unquiet Dead) he puts out of action.

+The Talisman of Saint Voller when worn by a non-Undead character causes Terror in Undead models, even though they would usually be immune to psychology.
+When worn by an Undead warband leader their warband will never crumble due to the loss of a Necromancer or Heirophant, even if the leader is taken Out of Action - their studying of Morr and corruption of Voller's Talisman has made their soul-binding more potent than ever before!

 ##### Scenario: The Merchant Square